We Monitor Philadelphia’s Immunization Rates

-- Supporting providers with tools that help them identify, treat, and follow up with their patients
+- Supporting providers with tools that help them identify, vaccinate, and follow up with their patients

-Keeping these immunization rates high means that we’re all protecting ourselves and each other from dangerous diseases.
+When we keep immunization rates high, we protect ourselves and each other from dangerous diseases.
 When our city has high immunization rates, it means that:

 - People who are immunized don’t get sick

 - We help protect those who can’t be immunized due to certain medical conditions